databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 >This Guideline relates to the levels of responsibility which the repository takes for its data.
 >
 >- Does the repository have licences / contractual agreements with data producers?
 Please describe.
->- Does the repository enforce licences with the data producer?
+>- Does the repository enforce licenses with the data producer?
 How?
 >- Does the repository have a crisis management plan?
 Please describe.

 1. See: [Rights and responsibilities](http://databrary.org/access/responsibilities.html) & [Databrary access agreement](http://databrary.org/access/policies/agreement.html)

-1. Not sure what this means, might refer back to whether or not we enforce ownership of data (currently we don't do so explicitly, I don't think).
-Though might also be related to how IRB policies refer to access and usage of data on Databrary.
+1. Each dataset on Databrary represents an individual work owned by the party who contributed it.
+Data on Databrary is provided for non-commercial use and is subject to the terms of use outlined in the [Databrary Access Agreement](http://databrary.org/access/policies/agreement.html).
+That said, data contributors are welcome to provide information on their studies about any pre-existing licenses they have adopted for their data where applicable to their use through Databrary.

 1. Inherits from NYU Libraries/ITS crisis management plan as that is where all of our assets and services are hosted?